dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 install.packages("igraph")
 ```

-In addition to these packages (RCy3, igraph), you will need Cytoscape,
+In addition to these packages (RCy3, igraph), I will need Cytoscape,
 which can be downloaded from <http://www.cytoscape.org/download.php>.

 There is also a need for the STRING app to access the STRING database